artsy/meta/meta/lunch_and_learn.md

 You're probably seeing this as an external developer to Artsy, who has been invited to talk.

-## Format

-The format is definitely not set in stone, however these are what has worked for us internally and for past contributors.

 #### Presentation

 Traditional conference/meetup style: You bring slides, we watch.
 You talk, we listen.
 You finish, we ask questions.